-Here you can find additional resources and updates to Pathologies of Climate Governance.
+Here you can find additional resources and updates for Pathologies of Climate Governance: International Relations, National Politics and Human Nature.

 Chapter 1.
 Dysfunction in Climate Governance